Landozo/LumiaExpansionPacks/Guides/LandoSMUG.md

 You can test if it works by trying out a nested macro in a chat message like ```{{setvar::greeting::Hello, {{user}}}} {{getvar::greeting}}```.
 If it works and shows Hello and your own persona name, grats, you have macros 2.0 up and running.

+> [!TIP]
+> You can turn this back off at any time by unchecking it. {{pick}} macros used in chats in macro 2.0 will not be compatible if you switch back.
+If you don't use {{pick}} macros feel free to switch back and forth (Keep in mind macro 2.0 extension macros will usually only work in 2.0, and non-2.0 might not work with 2.0).

 # Preset/Prompt Questions

 ## How can I import a preset?